sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ### Volatile in JDK5

-Java introduced "volatile" since JDK5.
+Java introduced "volatile" in JDK5.
-A "volatile" makes the variable be stored and accessed in main memory.
+A `volatile` qualifier makes the variable be stored and accessed in main memory.
 Every read of a volatile is from main memory.
 Every write of a volatile is to main memory.